kayabaNerve/serai/coins/xhv/README.md

-# monero-serai
+# haven-serai

-A modern Monero transaction library intended for usage in wallets.
+A modern Haven transaction library intended for usage in wallets.
 It prides itself on accuracy, correctness, and removing common pit falls developers may face.